 Travel through five decades of renowned authors who have been nominated for the prize.

 “What matters in life is not what happens to you but what you remember and how you remember it.” ― Gabriel García Márquez, 1972 Neustadt Prize Laureate

 About the Neustadt Prize

-The Neustadt International Prize for Literature is a biennial award sponsored by the University of Oklahoma and World Literature Today since 1969.
+The Neustadt International Prize for Literature is a biennial award sponsored by the University of Oklahoma and World Literature Today.

 Neustadt Jurors and Finalists